ded/bonzo/README.md

 Ender integration
 ----------
-Bonzo fits in nicely with the Ender framework.
+Bonzo is a registered npm package and fits in nicely with the Ender framework.
 To combine Bonzo to your Ender build, you can add it as such:

-    $ ender -b bonzo[,modb, modc,...]
+    $ ender build bonzo[,modb, modc,...]

+or, add it to your existing ender package

+    $ ender add bonzo

 Contributors
 -----